Costessey, Norfolk

 The Royal Norfolk Showground hosts events year-round, from the flagship Royal Norfolk Show to car boot sales, craft fairs, and seasonal festivals.
 The nearby Easton Farm Park and Banham Zoo make for excellent family days out.
 For culture and entertainment, Norwich city centre is just minutes away with its theatres, independent cinema, restaurants, and lively nightlife around Tombland and the Lanes.

 Weekend trips to the North Norfolk coast take around 45 minutes, while the Norfolk Broads are accessible within 30 minutes.
-The area’s central position in the county makes it an ideal base for exploring everything Norfolk has to offer.
+The area’s central position puts most of the county within an hour’s drive.

 Families wanting good schools and green spaces, commuters needing fast A47 access, cyclists who love the Marriott’s Way, first-time buyers looking at Queen’s Hills new builds, and anyone seeking village character close to the city.